Welcome to Nancy Island Historic Site

 Open daily from May 2

-Nancy Island Historic Site will be open to the general public 7 days a week, 10 a.m. to 5 p.m., from Saturday, May 2 to Sunday, October 11.
+Open to the general public 7 days a week, 10 a.m. to 5 p.m., from Saturday, May 2 to Sunday, October 11.
 General admission is free and optional guided tours are $5 per person.

 Special programs